Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-administration/README.md

     print(assignment.role_definition_id)
 ```

-### Create, Get, and Delete a role assignment
+### Create, get, and delete a role assignment
 Assign a role to a service principal.
-This will require a role definition id from the list retrieved in the [above snippet](#list-all-role-definitions) and the principal object id retrieved in the [Create and Get credentials](#create-and-get-credentials) section.
+This will require a role definition ID and service principal object ID.
+You can use an ID from the retrieved [list of role definitions](#list-all-role-definitions) for the former, and an assignment's `principal_id` from the list retrieved in the [above snippet](#list-all-role-assignments) for the latter.

 ```python
 from azure.identity import DefaultAzureCredential